naziajassim/naziajassim.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Parke-Davis Post-Doctoral Fellow at the [Prediction and Learning Lab](https://www.lawsonlab.co.uk/), University of Cambridge, UK.
-As part of my Parke-Davis Fellowship, I collaborate closely with the [Psychiatry, Embodiment and Computation Lab](https://fpetzschner.com/lab/) at the Carney Institute of Brain Science, Brown University, USA.
+I'm a postdoc at the [Prediction and Learning Lab](https://www.lawsonlab.co.uk/), University of Cambridge, UK.
+Previously, as part of the Parke-Davis Exchange Fellowship, I was hosted by the [Psychiatry, Embodiment and Computation Lab](https://fpetzschner.com/lab/) at the Carney Institute of Brain Science, Brown University, USA.

 I use a variety of cognitive neuroscience techniques, from behavioural experiments to ultra high-resolution 7T MRI and Spectroscopy, to investigate the neurocomputational basis of perception, learning, and decision-making in relation to mental health and neurodiversity.
 For my PhD research at the [Autism Research Centre](http://www.autismresearchcentre.com/) (ARC) of the Department of Psychiatry, I investigated the neurocognitive mechanisms of perceptual inference in autism.
 I continue to collaborate with the ARC on projects related to perception and cognition in autism.